 Our Services

-The Program Director oversees a skilled team of Master’s level clinicians, care coordinators, direct care and administrative staff.
-Women’s Renewal is funded by the Department of Public Health’s Bureau of Substance Abuse Services and third party insurance (Neighborhood Health Plan, Beacon Health and Network Health).
-Women’s Renewal welcomes women receiving methadone and/or suboxone as part of a medical assisted treatment program, and women who are pregnant.
+The program director and clinical director oversee a skilled team of Master’s level clinicians, care coordinators, direct care, and administrative staff.
+These CSS programs are funded by the Department of Public Health’s Bureau of Substance Abuse Services and third-party insurance providers.

 Askia Academy